rrthomas/nancy/README.md

 ## Invocation

 ```
-nancy [-h] [--path PATH] [--version] INPUT-PATH OUTPUT
+nancy [-h] [--path PATH] [--process-hidden] [--version]
+             INPUT-PATH OUTPUT

 A simple templating system.

 positional arguments:
   INPUT-PATH        list of input directories, or a single file
   OUTPUT            output directory, or file ('-' for stdout)

 options:
   -h, --help        show this help message and exit
   --path PATH       path to build relative to input tree [default: '']
+  --process-hidden  do not ignore hidden files and directories
   --version         show program's version number and exit

 The INPUT-PATH is a ':'-separated list; the inputs are merged
 in left-to-right order.